 Badminton grip is the most basic skill that you need to master before playing the game in court.
-Most people tend to neglect the detailed of how to grip a racket.
-This is actually a very important technique that you need to do in the correct way if you are serious about playing badminton.
+Most people tend to neglect the details of how to grip a racket.
+This is actually a very important technique that you need to do correctly if you are serious about playing badminton.

 For beginners who are new to badminton, the first thing to master is the proper grip of the racket.
 I would love to share with you how to quickly master the essentials of the badminton grip.

 There are two types of badminton racket grip which are the forehand grip and the backhand grip.
 The following techniques are all based on the right-handed grip.

 The forehand grip is also called the “handshake” grip.